+For example, consider a large international company that needs to roll out a new cloud-based software system to 5,000 people across ten global offices.
 Engagement is critical.
-While the easiest way to ensure employees familiarize themselves with the new system is to send an email, create a video, or even devise an eLearning module that they can complete ‘when they have time’, a more effective way to ensure the skills gap is bridged is to use a VILT program.
+While the easiest way to ensure employees familiarize themselves with the new system is to send an email, create a video, or even devise an eLearning module that they can complete “when they have the time,” a more effective way to ensure the skills gap is bridged is to use a VILT program.

 Caters To Different Learning Styles

 Although VILT learning can be both generic in scope or highly tailored to specific needs, the functionality many platforms provide is better set up to cater to multiple types of virtual training.
 Depending on who you speak to (!), some education practitioners have long posited that there are three main learning styles: visual (watching), auditory (listening), and kinesthetic (doing).